mberard/AEPONYX/PolygonCSV/readme.md

 ```
 x,y
 ```
-For a vertex with curve or any common shape:
+For a vertex with curve or any other shape:

 ```
 x,y,type,cx,cy,r,r2,startAngle,stopAngle,dir